tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 * redirect all `org.apache.commons.logging` (repackaged to
   `org.apache.juli.logging`) calls to `org.slf4j` (repackaged to
   `org.apache.juli.logging.org.slf4j`) - i.e. handle internal tomcat logging
-  with slf4j with logback binding,
+  with slf4j and logback binding,
 * make still possible to use logback-access with `logback-access.xml` config - using standard functionality of logback-access,
 * make possible to use independent configuration of slf4j+logback from all web